Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/transcription.md

 ## Transcription factors control gene regulation

 All of your cells have essentially the same DNA, and yet your liver cells, heart cells, and brain cells are able to serve different functions.
-This is because the rates at which these genes are **regulated**, or converted into RNA and then protein, vary between genes in different tissues.
+This is because the rates at which these genes are **regulated**, or converted into RNA and then protein, vary for different cell types and in response to different stimuli.

 Gene regulation typically occurs at either the DNA or protein level.
-At the DNA level, regulation is modulated by **transcription factors**, master regulator proteins that bind upstream of genes and serve to either **activate** or **repress** a gene's rate of transcription, turning that rate up or down, respectively.
+At the DNA level, regulation is modulated by **transcription factors**, master regulator proteins that typically bind to the DNA immediately preceding a gene and serve to either **activate** or **repress** the gene's rate of transcription, turning that rate up or down, respectively.

-Because of the central dogma, transcription factors are involved in a sort of feedback loop.
-DNA is transcribed into RNA, which is translated into the protein sequence of a transcription factor, which then binds to the upstream region of some other gene and changes its rate of transcription.
+Because of the central dogma, transcription factors are involved in a feedback loop.
+DNA is transcribed into RNA, which is translated into the protein sequence of a transcription factor, which then binds to the upstream region of a gene and changes its rate of transcription.

 Transcription factors are vital for the cell's response to its environment because extracellular stimuli can serve to activate a transcription factor via a system of signaling molecules that convey a signal through relay molecules to the transcription factor (see figure below).
 Only when the transcription factor is activated will it regulate its target protein(s).